lgilmet/hierarchism/content/chat/oppression-s-core-beliefs-2025-04-14.md

 Hierarchism is a belief system.
 Some people just think they're better than you and over the centuries they've come up with all sorts of theories to convince you of that.

-This is a unedited chat with Deepseek AI where I'm getting up to speed with the current working theory.
+This is a unedited chat with Deepseek AI where I'm getting it up to speed with the current working theory.
 It's a great perspective.

 <div class="article-details">
   <title>Unveiling Oppression's Core Beliefs | Hierarchism</title>